funkwerk/antlr-d/UPDATE.md

     test

 (Most of the changes are in `test`.
-Major rework is needed here as a follow-up.)
+The test is apparently a ported test for the C++ target.)

 ## Regenerate checked in Generated Code